 Did you know that in the United States and Canada, we throw away about 40% of our food?
 Not only is this wasting our hard-earned money, but it’s also bad for our environment.

-An easy way to save money and prevent throwing away food is to meal plan.
+An easy way to save money in your 20s and prevent throwing away food is to meal plan.
 This ensures that your family eats healthy and delicious meals with minimal food waste.
 Since I started creating weekly meal plans for my fiancé and I, our grocery budget has decreased because we’re actually eating everything we buy.

 My favorite meal planner is the $5 Meal Plan.
 For just $5 per month, you will receive a delicious meal plan, where every meal will cost about $2 per person (or less).
 It’s a great way to save time and money, plus they offer specialty plans, including gluten-free and vegetarian meals.
 You can click here to try it free for 14 days.

 Wish someone else could take care of your grocery shopping?
 Consider trying Hello Fresh.
 I like using Hello Fresh for those busy weeks when I simply don’t have time to visit the grocery story and want super quick and easy meals for dinner.

 With Hello Fresh, you’ll get weekly easy-to-follow recipes and fresh ingredients delivered right to your doorstep.
 In less than 30 minutes, you can cook delicious, quick, and healthy meals at home!

 Sure, it’s a little more expensive than doing my own grocery shopping, but it’s 100% worth the convenience of giving me a better work-life balance.
 Plus, it’s A LOT cheaper (and healthier) than eating salty and fatty take-out food.
 You can click here to get $30 off your first Hello Fresh box here.